zhang-jian/multicomp-hackathon/README.md

 model.add(Dense(output_dim=NUM_GENRES, activation='softmax'))
 ```

 Finally, we need to configure the learning process of the model, using `.compile`.
-Here we choose to use the [Adam](https://arxiv.org/abs/1412.6980) optimizer because...
+Here we choose to use the [Adam](https://arxiv.org/abs/1412.6980) optimizer (`optimizer='adam'`) and categorical cross-entropy loss function (`loss='categorical_crossentropy'`) because these options are considered to be the current state-of-the-art for this kind of problem.

-> justify optimizer/loss function choices

 We would like to see the model accuracy after each batch, so we add `metrics=['accuracy']`.

 ```python
 model.compile(optimizer='adam', loss='categorical_crossentropy',